-Illness or injury, the responsibilities in your home or work life or other unpredicted but significant changes in your circumstances may make it impossible to carry on with your programme for an extended (but not permanent) period.
-The Intercalation Procedure, in its simplest terms, enables you to stop where you are (this may be immediately or at the end of the current semester) and resume at a later date when circumstances allow.
-Generally, intercalation will be for a minimum of one term and, initially, a maximum of one year.
-Your Tutors will keep in touch during the period of intercalation with a view to managing your return to study.
+Whether through illness or injury, a change in the responsibilities in your home or work life or as a result of other unexpected but significant change in your circumstances it may be that you find it impossible to carry on with your programme for an extended (but not permanent) period.

+An Interruption to Study, in its simplest terms, enables you to stop where you are (this may be immediately or at the end of the current semester) and resume at a later date when circumstances allow.
+Generally, this will be for a minimum of one term and, initially, a maximum of one year.
+Your Tutors will keep in touch during this period with a view to managing your return to study.
+We will also seek to put you in contact with our HE Tutorial Supervisor, who will meet you both before you leave (where possible) and when you return to make sure that you have everything necessary to return to study.

-Successful intercalation is a positive experience which enables you to control a pause in study, reset and then recommence.
+Successful interruption to study is a positive experience which enables you to control a pause in study, reset and then recommence.

-The Intercalation procedure is located here.
+The Interruption to Study procedure is located here.